Discovering the Gardens

 Welcome to Discovering the Geelong Botanic Gardens with our Volunteer Guides.
 Our regular visitors enjoy the striking Silver Border, delight in the scent of the Heritage Roses in Spring, watch the dramatic display of the Perennial Border through Summer, and return for the Ginkgo as it turns butter yellow in late Autumn.
 But there is so much more to explore:

-- Free Discovery Walks are offered on Wednesdays at 11.00 am, Saturdays and Sundays at 2.00 pm, weather permitting.
+- Free Discovery Walks are offered on Wednesdays at 11.00 am, Sundays at 2.00 pm, weather permitting.
 Meet your Volunteer Guide on the front steps of the Botanic Gardens.

 - On some summer Sundays, the Discovery Table engages visitors with the selected plants, flowers and fruits that are on display and the opportunity to talk with a Guide.